denoptim-project/DENOPTIM/doc/user_manual.md

 During a GA run the user often desires to intervene with actions altering the course of the experiment.
 The GARunner runs a command listener that checks for instructions deposited in a dedicated location of the file system.
 Depending on the instructions found, DENOPTIM will try to perform the corresponding tasks as soon as compatible with the ongoing algorithm.
 Once an instruction has been found and interpreted by DENOPTIM (this event is reported in the log file), it cannot be undone/overwritten, even if it is still to be performed.

-The user can formulate instructions in the form of properly formatted ascii files (i.e., an _intructions\_file_) that are deposited under the `RUNYYYYMMDDHHMMSS/interface` folder, i.e., a file-system location that is specific for a single GA run.
-The _intructions\_file_ has effects only on the specific GA run that generated the `RUNYYYYMMDDHHMMSS` folder.
+The user can formulate instructions in the form of properly formatted ascii files (i.e., an _intructions_file_) that are deposited under the `RUNYYYYMMDDHHMMSS/interface` folder, i.e., a file-system location that is specific for a single GA run.
+The _intructions_file_ has effects only on the specific GA run that generated the `RUNYYYYMMDDHHMMSS` folder.

-The _intructions\_file_ is a text file.
+The _intructions_file_ is a text file.
 The name of any such file is irrelevant: any file will be read irrespectively of its name.
-Each _intructions\_file_ is red line-by-line: each line can be arbitrarily long and will be interpreted as a single instruction.
+Each _intructions_file_ is red line-by-line: each line can be arbitrarily long and will be interpreted as a single instruction.
 Each line begins with a keyword that defines the kind of instruction.
 The keyword is separated from the rest of the line by a blank space.
 After the blank space a variable number of arguments can be given depending on the specific instruction (see below).
 Currently, the following instructions can be given to DENOPTIM:

 *   Terminate the GA experiment.
 Keyword: `STOP_GA`; Arguments: no further arguments required.
 Just type the `STOP_GA` keyword.
 *   Remove one or more candidate from the current population.
-Keyword __`REMOVE_CANDIDATE`__, Arguments: space-separated list of candidate names (e.g., `REMOVE_CANDIDATE M00000028 M00000031` asks to remove both candidates from the population, if they are still in the population).
+Keyword `REMOVE_CANDIDATE` , Arguments: space-separated list of candidate names (e.g., `REMOVE_CANDIDATE M00000028 M00000031` asks to remove both candidates from the population, if they are still in the population).
 *   Evaluate one or more manually generated candidates and possibly include them into the population.
-Keyword __`ADD_CANDIDATE`__, Arguments: space-separated list of pathnames to files defining the candidate to be added (e.g., `ADD_CANDIDATE /tmp/candidate_1.sdf /tmp/candidate_2.sdf`)
+Keyword `ADD_CANDIDATE`, Arguments: space-separated list of pathnames to files defining the candidate to be added (e.g., `ADD_CANDIDATE /tmp/candidate_1.sdf /tmp/candidate_2.sdf`)

 ## FragSpaceExplorer

 FragSpaceExplorer performs systematic exploration of the fragment space, or, more appropriately, of the space of graph building blocks - BB Space).
 The tool can be used to visit all the combination of building blocks that can be obtained from a given starting point (i.e., one or more graphs) and a defined BB Space, i.e., an ensemble of building blocks, connection rules and constraints.
 FragSpaceExplorer can be used for combinatorial approaches, where a number of alternative chemical entities need to be generated and evaluated, and also to enumerate entities or just to appreciate the characteristics of a designed BB Space.
 For instance, one may want to know how many acceptable chemical entities are encoded in a BB Space one has configured, or the amount of redundancy in such space (i.e., number of different graphs that encode the same chemical entity).

 A set of initial graphs (from now on referred as the roots) can be given as input or built from a library of scaffolds.
 FragSpaceExplorer iterates over all roots and all the combinations of building blocks: vertices of any type, including molecular fragments, capping groups, if any, and the “empty fragment”, which represents the possibility of leaving the AP unused if permitted.
 Only one vertex is appended on each attachment point, thus each root is coated by vertices layer-by-layer.
-The graphs generated by adding N layers of vertices belong to the LN-1 and are used as roots to create the graphs of LN (Figure 6).
+The graphs generated by adding N layers of vertices belong to the L<sub>N-1</sub> and are used as roots to create the graphs of L<sub>N</sub> (Figure 6).

 ![Figure 6: Numbering of the levels (L) in FragSpaceExplorer.](figures/fse_levels.png){html: width=25%, height=25%}